JackEdwardLyons/jacklyons-me-beta/content/pages/blog/roman-numerals-converter.md

 ---
-title: Free Code Camp Intermediate Scripting - Roman Numerals Converter
+title: Free Code Camp Intermediate Scripting - Roman Numerals Converter SOLUTION
 subtitle: Learn how to manipulate elements based on a particular number/value algorithm in JavaScript.
 date: "2019-08-23"
-thumb_image_alt: Next.js logo
+thumb_image_alt: A clock with Roman numerals
-image_alt: Next.js logo
+image_alt: A clock with Roman numerals
 excerpt: >-
   This Free Code Camp Roman Numerals Converter challenge is a great way to show you how to manipulate elements based on a particular number/value algorithm.
-In this post I show you how to solve this bonfire using the new ES6 map method.
 seo:
   title: Free Code Camp Roman Numerals Converter solution
   description: >-
-    There are no excuses for slow websites in 2021.
-WordPress is bulky and slow, and Next.js is blazing fast.
-In this post I show you how to make the change.
+    This Free Code Camp Roman Numerals Converter challenge is a great way to show you how to manipulate elements based on a particular number/value algorithm.
   robots: []
   extra:
     - name: "og:title"